 Cyclosporine A to WAY-316606

-A new hair related study out from the UK’s University of Manchester has been making global news as a potential cure for baldness for the past several hours.
-The paper is titled: Identifying novel strategies for treating human hair loss disorders: Cyclosporine A suppresses the Wnt inhibitor, SFRP1, in the dermal papilla of human scalp hair follicles and was released in in the open access journal “PLOS Biology”.
-The lead author is Dr. Nathan Hawkshaw, and one of the co-authors is Dr. Ralf Paus (who I have covered a number of times on this blog in the past).
-A summary of this latest work can be read here.
+A new hair related study from the UK’s University of Manchester has been making global news today as a potential cure for baldness.
+The paper is titled: “Identifying novel strategies for treating human hair loss disorders: Cyclosporine A suppresses the Wnt inhibitor, SFRP1, in the dermal papilla of human scalp hair follicles.”
+The paper was released in in the open access journal “PLOS Biology”.

 Note that despite the title of the study, the main subject matter is not Cyclosporine A (CsA), but rather, an unrelated drug called WAY-316606.
 I will discuss the actual findings of this research in the next section.
+The lead author is Dr. Nathan Hawkshaw, and one of the co-authors is Dr. Ralf Paus (who I have covered a number of times on this blog in the past).
+A summary of this latest work can be read here.

 For regular readers of this blog, this is not a surprising development.
 I covered Cyclosporine and hair growth in detail in 2016.
 It should be noted, however, that past research has focused on Cyclosporine’s anti-inflammatory and autoimmune properties (as is the case with JAK inhibitors).
 However, this latest research found an alternative mechanism via which Cyclosporine A benefits hair growth.